-You should now be referred to a podiatrist for an assessment to agree a treatment plan.
 The development of foot wounds in people with diabetes is serious as they are linked to an increased risk of heart attacks, strokes, amputations of the foot or leg and early death.

-Controlling your diabetes, cholesterol and blood pressure, stopping smoking, increasing cardiovascular exercise and controlling your weight helps to reduce the risk of these life-and limb threatening problems.
+Controlling your diabetes, cholesterol and blood pressure, stopping smoking, increasing cardiovascular exercise and controlling your weight helps to reduce the risk of these life-and limb-threatening problems.

-Note: You may be at further risk of cardiovascular problems if you have a family history of heart disease.
-As your feet are at high risk, you will need to take extra care of them.
-You will need regular reviews and treatment by a podiatrist experienced in the diabetic foot.
+As your feet are in the in remission category you will need to take extra care of them.
+You will need regular review and treatment by a podiatrist experienced in the diabetic foot.

 If you follow the advice and information in this leaflet, it will help you to take care of your feet between visits to your podiatrist.
-This will help you to reduce the risk of developing life-and limb threatening problems.
+This will help you to reduce the risk of developing life-and limb-threatening problems.